 the roots it reaches down to Tartarus” (Book 4, lines 606-615).

-Just as a tree stretches from below the ground into the sky, so does Aeneas stretch himself between differing levels of personal desires and personal devotion, and Virgil perfectly captures this with the simile of Aeneas to a giant tree whose roots reach down to the darkest depths of the underworld up to the highest reaches of the heavens.
+Just as a tree stretches from below the ground into the sky, so does Aeneas stretch himself between differing levels of personal desires and personal devotion, and Virgil perfectly captures this with the simile of Aeneas, comparing him to a giant tree whose roots reach down to the darkest depths of the underworld up to the highest reaches of the heavens.
 These polar opposites represent in Aeneas his own personal desire to stay with Dido and rule over Carthage with her (“the upper air”), as well as the definitively harder choice of leaving Dido and pushing onward, as the Gods want him to, to Italy and eventually the founding of Rome.
 Thus, Virgil implants the idea of choices between desire and duty, a common theme throughout many heroic epics, such as Achilles’ decision to go to war rather than return home in Homer’s The Iliad.

 Aeneas is not the sole benefactor of Virgil’s use of similes throughout The Aeneid, however.
 The enemies that Aeneas faces are constantly compared to vicious animals or forces of nature when Virgil describes their actions.
 This plants in the reader's mind a respect for the Roman ideals that Aeneas mostly upholds up until the end of the poem, as well as disdain for the barbarically portrayed ideals held by the Greeks and later the opposing Latins.
 Again, Virgil creates a schism between Roman and non-Roman ideals through simile.